jimfuego/Git-Fit/front/README.md

-# Im working on the CSS and redoing the pages
+# Ill work on the CSS and redoing the pages
 # This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts